learn-co-students/SQL-bear-organizer-lab-noukod-000/README.md

 │   ├── decoded_data.sql # this file we're using to run the tests
 │   └── insert.sql # where you insert your data
 └── spec # all the specs
-    ├── create_spec.rb # this tests your creat.sql file
+    ├── create_spec.rb # this tests your create.sql file
     ├── insert_spec.rb # this tests your insert.sql file
     ├── select_spec.rb # this tests the queries you write in this file └── spec_helper.rb